DzenanJupic/rustube/README.md

 ---

 A complete (WIP), and easy to use YouTube downloader.
+> **Note**: 0.3.5 is a temporary fix to adapt to changes in the YouTube api (#38).
+Unfortunately this fix does not
+> work for age restricted videos.
+We are working on a fix for that in #39.

 > **Note**: `rustube` is still in development and may see breaking changes!
 It currently still requires a nightly
 > compiler.
 This will change over time.